 - 7.1.
 In line with the Council's Constitution, capital schemes require both scheme and spend approval prior to expenditure being incurred. - 7.2.
-Capital scheme approval is achieved via inclusion of the project within the Capital Programme approved by Council in February each year.
-A flowchart of the process of approving capital schemes is attached as Appendix C. - 7.3.
+Capital scheme approval is achieved via inclusion of the project within the Capital Programme approved by Council in February each year. - 7.3.
 Schemes or projects also require spend approval from the appropriate committee or in accordance with the Scheme of Delegation, with the submission of a detailed business case for review where appropriate.
 In addition, a gateway review process is deployed for all major schemes to more closely monitor progress and delivery of projects and their agreed objectives. - 7.4.
 Schemes that arise during the year will be added to the agreed Programme once the relevant approvals have been obtained. - 7.5.
-The Land Property & Development Board (LPDB) provides strategic oversight and direction in relation to the Council's corporate asset management activity.
-The Board will have responsibility for delivery of the Capital Programme, consider service bids for capital resources and make recommendations to members as part of the annual budget setting process and provide strategic direction as to the development and use of assets. - 7.6.
-The LPD Steer Co. below the LPDB is an operational group responsible for producing an annual action plan and reporting on the gateway and monitoring position to the LPDB.
+The Land Property & Development Board (LPDB) provides strategic oversight and direction in relation to the Council's property asset management activity.
+The Board has responsibility for delivery of the relevant part of the Capital Programme, considers service bids for capital resources and makes recommendations to Corporate Management Team as part of the annual budget setting process and provides strategic direction as to the development and use of property assets. - 7.6.
+The LPD Steer Co. below the LPDB is an operational group responsible for managing property asset and estate strategy work streams and reporting on the gateway and monitoring position to the LPDB.